10 Best Ports For Greek Islands And Eastern Mediterranean Cruises

 If you’re looking at booking a need to make sure are on your itinerary to have the best way of seeing and doing this part of the world.
 Make sure you don’t miss any of these incredible places.

-Let’s start in Athens.
+Let’s start in Athens, a firm favourite on a Greek islands cruise.
 You’re either going to embark or disembark in Athens and make sure that you go to the Acropolis.
 This is an outcrop overlooking the city and on the top are the ruins of most magnificent temples, the most famous of which being the Parthenon which is a temple which was created and built in the honour of the goddess Athena – who is seen as the patron of Athens and really where they got their name from.
 Also, nearby the Acropolis is the new Acropolis museum, a massive complex with remarkable artefacts.

 If you’re going on a cruise that starts or ends in Athens, make sure you build in time to go to the Acropolis.